agateau/qpropgen/README.md

         - name: birthDate
           type: QDateTime

-Next, generate its header and implementation with `qpropgen person.yaml`
+Next, we generate its header and implementation with `qpropgen person.yaml`

-You can now use person.h and person.cpp in your code.
+Now we can use `person.h` and `person.cpp` in our code.
 The filenames are defined from the filename of the class definition.

+Note: in practice, you probably want to inherit from the generated classes to implement other aspects of the class to create and/or to override getters and setters.

-## Class definition syntax
+## Syntax of class definition files

-A class definition must contain the following fields:
+A class definition file must contain the following fields:

-- `class`: the name of the generated class.
+- `class`: the name of the class to generate.

-- `properties`: the list of properties (see below).
+- `properties`: the list of its properties (see below).

 It may also contain the following fields: